306: Time of the Apes

 Better led, better trained, and better equipped than most of the Iraqi armed forces, the Republican Guard was noted for its loyalty to Iraqi leader Saddam Hussein, who relied on it to suppress dissent in other units of the armed forces and among the civilian population.
 The Guard was dissolved in 2003, along with the rest of the Iraqi army, after the Iraq War.

-Oh, that’s what you’re doing to your … ow!
+"What are you doing here?"
+That’s what you’re doing here.
 Thank you, have a nice day … Thank you for shopping at Wal-Mart!

 Wal-Mart is the largest chain of retail stores in the United States.
 The first store was opened in 1962 by Sam Walton, offering discount merchandise at low prices.
 Walton opened many of his stores in small towns, where they often drove local merchants out of business by undercutting their prices.
 By the time of Walton’s death in 1992, there were more than 1,700 Wal-Mart stores.